nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 The subsystem allows to:

-  - store and retrieve user data.
+  - store, retrieve and delete user data.
   - encrypt and sign data (:numref:`ele_data_encrypt`) before storing it and retrieve a TLV blob (:numref:`ele_data_blob`).
-  - set encypted and signed data as READ_ONCE, meaning that when data is retrieved the subsystem deletes the data.
+  - set encrypted and signed data as READ_ONCE, meaning that when data is retrieved the subsystem deletes the data.
-  - delete a data on i.MX93.

 **Notes**: